Have you seen Up in the Air? This is me.

 Ryan: 35 minutes a flight.
 I travel 270 days a year.
 That’s 157 hours.
 That makes seven days.
 You’re willing to throw away an entire week on that?

-I’ve fully established that I am not a light packer (here’s just one of many packing posts to prove my point).
+I’ve fully established that I am not a light packer.
 I need a lot of items when I travel, and so many of them are liquid that I can’t even fit what I need for a quick 2 day trip in to a TSA approved 3-1-1 bag.
 So I check.
 Always.
 I’m not quite Natalie Keener (who even packed her own full sized pillow), but I do have shampoo, conditioner, body wash, face wash, face and body moisturizer, toothpaste, concealer, foundation, lip balm….
 All in small travel sizes, but still too much to fit into a quart sized bag for TSA approved carry-on travel.
 So I check it all.

-A reader, Deb, commented on that post, and I had to know more!
+A reader, Deb, commented recently on a post about packing and I had to know more!